publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1862n–10.md

         (3) stipends for undergraduate students participating in research; and

-        (4) other activities consistent with subsection (a) of this section, as determined by the Director.
+        (4) other activities consistent with subsection (a), as determined by the Director.

     (c) __Program coordination__